 The WebSocket protocol provides full-duplex communication over a single TCP connection.
 Applications can use WebSockets to perform real-time data exchange between a client and a server more efficiently than HTTP.

 CF uses WebSockets for the following metrics and logging purposes:

 To stream application logs from the Traffic Controller to developers using the Cloud Foundry Command Line Interface (cf CLI)

-To stream all application event data and system metrics from the Traffic Controller over the Firehose endpoint to external applications or services
+To stream all application event data and component metrics from the Traffic Controller over the Firehose endpoint to external applications or services